johncip/super8/design/design_document.md

 - Connection persists for duration of block or until closed
 - In playback mode, no real connection is made
 - Fake database object must respond to same methods as real one

-**Investigation needed**:
-- Full ruby-odbc API surface to identify all methods requiring interception
-- What parameters does `ODBC.connect` accept?
-- How are credentials passed? (positional args? connection string?)

 ## Architecture